I’ve got nowhere else to go.

-Following a bit of a pause, this is once again an active construction site.
-The ground floor slab is complete.
-Over the next several weeks, we should see the building take shape.
+The building is taking shape, and it is getting easier and easier to picture the first families moving in.
 Check back often and follow us on Facebook to stay up to date on construction progress!
 Or, subscribe to receive monthly-ish updates specifically about this project.

 “I’ve got nowhere else to go.”
 For years, Sophia has been working 2 jobs to keep up with the bills.
 But after the holidays, she started getting fewer shifts at the store and ended up short on rent one month, then another.
 She found herself having to choose between paying the rent and buying groceries, always with the hope that next month things might be better.
 A tense encounter with her landlord resulted in an eviction, and Sophia found herself standing in front of Tracy, the Family Support Worker at The Salvation Army, with her spouse and 3 kids, explaining how she found herself suddenly homeless on a Friday afternoon.

 “I’ve got nowhere else to go,” she said, eyes cast downward in shame.